Vaskivskyi/ha-asusrouter/README.md

 [![GitHub Release](https://img.shields.io/github/release/Vaskivskyi/ha-asusrouter.svg?style=for-the-badge&color=blue)](https://github.com/Vaskivskyi/ha-asusrouter/releases) [![License](https://img.shields.io/github/license/Vaskivskyi/ha-asusrouter.svg?style=for-the-badge&color=yellow)](LICENSE) [![HACS Default](https://img.shields.io/badge/HACS-default-blue.svg?style=for-the-badge)](https://hacs.xyz)<a href="https://github.com/Vaskivskyi/ha-asusrouter/actions/workflows/build.yaml"><img src="https://img.shields.io/github/workflow/status/Vaskivskyi/ha-asusrouter/Build?style=for-the-badge" alt="Build Status" align="right" /></a>

-## AsusRouter - a custom Home Assistant integration
+## AsusRouter - Monitor and control your Asus router from Home Assistant

 AsusRouter is a custom integration for Home Assistant to monitor and control your Asus router using [AsusRouter](https://github.com/Vaskivskyi/asusrouter) python library.

-It uses the native Asus HTTP(S) API - the same way the web panel works and relies on local communications with your device.
+The integration uses the native Asus HTTP(S) API - the same way the web panel or mobile app works and relies on direct communications with your device.
 Even though this is not the primary purpose of the integration, one can configure it for usage with the remote device over the global network as well.

 You could always help with its development by providing your feedback.

 ## Installation